 Occam’s razor: “The simplest explanation is usually the right one.”
 This works both for and against Ellie; we see her utter it first in a conversation with Joss on the balcony at the ball, but we see her opponents in power use it against her when she comes back from Vega with an unlikely tale.

 Ellie can’t make sense of what happened.
 As we see on the panel, she can’t explain scientifically something she felt was so real.
+This is an anti-epiphany, with the message that humans don’t know everything.
+We don’t have that capacity.

-The ‘new equilibrium scene’ is preceded by quite a few scenes of tying up loose ends.
+The ‘new situation scene’ is preceded by quite a few scenes of tying up loose ends.
 We see a classic ‘Or Was It a Dream‘ trope, used quite often in picture books (such as The Polar Express).
 The black female politician who was Ellie’s biggest champion at the White House discovers that the rocket recorded 18 hours of static.
 This is like the final illustration of a picture book in which the character went on some sort of — what we assume was — an imaginative expedition but when they get home they’re holding a magical keepsake.
-The new equilibrium for the world is that we still don’t really know anything.
+The new situation for the world is that we still don’t really know anything.

 “Our goal is one and the same; the pursuit of truth,” Dr Joss says sagely at the end, speaking of the divide between the god loving and the godless.
 In the end, both religion and science require faith, the movie tells us.
 As for Ellie’s relationship with Joss, now that the heroine has been brought down a peg on the atheism front, she’s finally at a point where she could happily pursue something with a Christian man.
 But we don’t really know where that one goes (thank dog).